civiccc/react-waypoint/README.md

 - `previousPosition` - the position that the waypoint had before.
 Also one of `Waypoint.below`, `Waypoint.above`, `Waypoint.inside`,
   and `Waypoint.invisible`.

+In most cases, the above two properties should be enough.
+In some cases though, you might find these additional properties useful:

 - `event` - the native [scroll
   event](https://developer.mozilla.org/en-US/docs/Web/Events/scroll) that
   triggered the callback.
 May be missing if the callback wasn't triggered as the result of a scroll.
+- `waypointTop` - the waypoint's distance to the top of the viewport.
+- `viewportTop` - the distance from the scrollable ancestor to the viewport top.
+- `viewportBottom` - the distance from the bottom of the scrollable ancestor to the viewport top.

 If you use [es6 object
 destructuring](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment),